Exclusive: Kraton in talks to acquire Arizona Chemical - sources

-Kraton Performance Polymers Inc (KRA.N), which makes rubbers used in adhesives, coatings and personal care products, has offered to acquire pine chemicals producer Arizona Chemical Company LLC, in a deal that could exceed $1.2 billion, including debt, according to people familiar with the matter.
+Kraton Performance Polymers Inc KRAN.N, which makes rubbers used in adhesives, coatings and personal care products, has offered to acquire pine chemicals producer Arizona Chemical Company LLC, in a deal that could exceed $1.2 billion (£790.88 million), including debt, according to people familiar with the matter.

 Kraton is competing in an auction for Arizona Chemical against private equity firm Advent International Corp, the people said on Friday.
 Buyout firms Bain Capital LLC and Apollo Global Management LLC (APO.N) also expressed interest in Arizona Chemical at an earlier stage, the people added.